usdot-fhwa-stol/carma-platform/README.md

 The current CARMA development direction and release plans.
 [CARMA Roadmap](<docs/Roadmap.md>)

 ## Architecture Guide
 The documentation describes the software architecture within a single CARMA vehicle.
 There may be several of these vehicles operating in concert, communicating with each other via DSRC or cellular means.
 They can also communicate with roadside infrastructure using DSRC or cellular.
 The communication among software components within a single vehicle, however, is mostly done via the Robot Operating System (ROS) framework.
 There are no ROS communications between neighboring vehicles.
-[CARMA3 Architecture Guide](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/89587713/CARMA3+System+Architecture?preview=/89587713/128680006/CARMA%203.0%20Platform%20Architecture%20v0.docx)
+[CARMA3 System Architecture](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/89587713/CARMA3+System+Architecture?preview=/89587713/128680006/CARMA%203.0%20Platform%20Architecture%20v0.docx)

+For information on the CARMA2 architecture, please see [CARMA2 System Architecture](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/11403311/CARMA2+System+Architecture?preview=/11403311/130678837/CAV%20Platform%20Architecture.docx)

 ## Detailed Design Documents
 Please see the Detail Design document page for detailed design specification for CARMA and other additional information.